 Comprehensive overview of microwave technology research projects currently being investigated by European academic institutions and commercial organizations

-Today's investment in and commitment to meaningful, commercially viable research will determine the shape and prosperity of tomorrow's microwave industry.
-Following its introduction in 2001 the second Microwave Journal guide to European research projects highlights the studies being undertaken by academic and commercial establishments to develop the innovations that will impact on the future of European and global technology.
+A commitment to well funded, focused, commercially viable research is critical to the future prosperity of the microwave industry.
+In this special report Microwave Journal takes a snapshot of the research projects being investigated by academic and commercial establishments across Europe to discover the innovations that will dictate the shape of tomorrow's European and global microwave technology.

 Using the Guide